 You can make the simplest icing with just powdered sugar and water.
 It’ll taste nothing but sugar, and I love it that way.

-But, you can also jazz up this basic version with vanilla extract, milk and corn syrup.
-Milk makes the glaze nice and creamy.
-And corn syrup yields a glaze with a nice sheen after drying.
+You can also jazz up this basic version with different flavor extracts, milk and/or corn syrup.
+Corn syrup yields a glaze with a nice sheen after drying.

-This method is practically foolproof.
+This powdered sugar icing recipe is practically foolproof.
 And to be perfectly honest, I don’t even measure anything.

-- Add powdered sugar in a bowl and stir in water (or milk, or vanilla extract) until the desired consistency is reached.
+- Add the powdered sugar and liquid(s) into a bowl.
+Mix until the desired consistency is reached.

 - To test the consistency, let the glaze pour off the spoon.
 The glaze should fall into a ribbon and hold the shape for a few seconds before melting back into the glaze.